Liemaeu/FreeBSD-USB-Quick-Formatter/README.md

 ## What it does:

 It wipes everything on the USB drive and formats it.
-Only one partition is created, in the selected format.
+Only one partition is created, with the selected format.
 It uses GPT for UFS & Ext4 and MBR for FAT32 & NTFS.